m0neZ/desAInz/docs/security.md

 - Copy `.env.example` files to `.env` inside each service directory.
 - Adjust the values for your local setup.
 - The applications load these variables automatically via `pydantic.BaseSettings`.
+- For a production-like setup with Docker Compose, place sensitive values in files under `secrets/` and reference them as Docker secrets.

 ## Production

-- Secrets are stored in HashiCorp Vault or AWS Secrets Manager.
+- Secrets are stored in HashiCorp Vault or AWS Secrets Manager and exposed to the containers using Kubernetes Secrets.
-- Deployment manifests fetch the secrets at runtime.
+- Deployment manifests mount the secrets under `/run/secrets`.
 - `.env` files are **not** used in production.

 ## Secret rotation procedure